Accessibility

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint please contact the Equality Advisory and Support Service (EASS) directly:
+If you’re not happy with how we respond to your complaint please contact the Equality Advisory and Support Service (EASS) directly.

-The government has produced information on how to report accessibility issues:
+The government has produced information on how to report accessibility issues.

 British Sign Language service

 Contact Scotland BSL runs a service for British Sign Language users and all of Scotland’s public bodies using video relay.
 This enables sign language users to contact public bodies and vice versa.
-The service operates 24 hours a day, 7 days a week:
+The service operates from 8.00am to 12.00am, 7 days a week.

 Technical information about this website’s accessibility